pietrofranceschi/Data_exploration/PCA_demo.md

 Sepal.Width is important for PC2, while the other variables are more influential on PC1.
 Out of the “horizontal” three, Petal.Length is the one with the strongest weight on PC1.
-The direction of the arrows also tells that Petal.Width and Petal.Length are highly correlated (pointing on the same direction), while Sepal.Length and Sepal.Width are not correlated.
+The direction of the arrows also tells that Petal.Width and Petal.Length are highly correlated (long arrows pointing on the same direction), while Sepal.Length and Sepal.Width are not correlated.

-On this aspect, however, remember that we are here looking only to a projection of the overall space and correlation/non correlation could arise only for projetive reasons.
+On this aspect, however, remember that we are here looking only to a projection of the overall space and correlation/non correlation could arise only for projective reasons.

 It is common to integrate the two previous plots into one single visualization called **biplot**